Excellence Award Winners and Committee in 2019

 Community Partnerships and Collaborations – awarded to organizations who’ve made significantly positive impacts for those living with vision loss.
 Examples include service organizations, such as Lions Clubs, Rotary Clubs and special interest clubs/groups.

 Community Giving – awarded to individuals or organizations, who’ve made financial contributions to the Wisconsin Council of the Blind & Visually Impaired, to support the fulfillment of our mission, as well as having a strong relationship with the Council and adhering to our core values.
-Candidates are chosen by the Council’s Fund Development Committee.
+Candidates are chosen by the Council’s Gratitude Workgroup.

 Exceptional Accommodations in Employment – awarded to employers with a strong commitment to hiring those who are blind or visually impaired and who support the success of these employees by providing exceptional accommodations.

-Legislator of the Year – awarded to a legislator, who has played an exemplary role in assisting the Council to advance our legislative priorities in transportation, employment, education, healthcare/long-term care and civil rights.
-Candidates are chosen by the Council’s Legislative Committee.
+Public Policy – awarded to a state agency or legislator, who has played an exemplary role in assisting the Council to advance our legislative priorities in transportation, employment, education, healthcare/long-term care and civil rights.
+Candidates are chosen by the Council’s Advocacy Workgroup.